anubisant/Deep-Learning-Chest-X-Ray-Diagnosis/README.md

 # Deep-Learning-Chest-X-Ray-Diagnosis
-Building a state-of-the-art chest X-ray classifier using TensorFlow
+A state-of-the-art chest X-ray classifier built using TensorFlow